dipperalbel/llm_etl_pipeline/README.md

 ### Output Files

-Upon successful completion of the process, two CSV files will be generated in your project's output directory (or the directory from which you ran the script):
+Upon successful completion of the process, two CSV files will be generated in the root directory:

 * `etl_money_result.csv`: Contains the extracted and processed monetary information.
 * `etl_entity_result.csv`: Contains the extracted and validated entity data.